Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans

 The Drin River Basin is home to 1.6 million people in the Western Balkans.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

-The project acts in five key areas:
+The project acts in three key areas: